whl1729/note/computer/cpp_primer/12_dynamic_memory.md

 w.lock()       // If expired is true, returns a null shared_ptr; otherwise returns a shared_ptr to the object to which w points.
 ```

+38. Because the object might no longer exist, we cannot use a weak_ptr to access its object directly.
+To access that object, we must call lock.
+The lock function checks whether the object to which the weak_ptr points still exists.
+If so, lock returns a shared_ptr to the shared object.

 ### Dynamic Arrays

 1. The language and library provide two ways to allocate an array of objects at once: new expression or allocator.
 Using an allocator generally provides better performance and more flexible memory management.